mayank-kr-verma/kawach_final/README.md

 ![Screenshot](images/1.png)
 ![Screenshot](images/2.png)

+**Features**

+* Sos button's background changes color according to risk level of the area you are in.
+* User's emergency contacts will get distress message on click of a button.
+* They can also track the users real time location at will.
+* A list of nearby police stations, hospitals, and fire stations can be called up instantly when needed.
+* App can also be used to report any crime user witnesses and the report can be passed to concerned authorities.

 **Technologies used:**

 * The app uses GPS for real time location.
 * It uses firebase to handle online database created.